 If you’re a few months away from reaching State Pension age you’ll receive a letter from The Pension Service telling you how to claim your State Pension.

 Step 2 – Write down the key information

 When you have an estimate of the value of each of your pensions, write down:

 - The retirement date(s) for each of your pensions.

-- How much you could take from your pension every year or which pensions you may want to defer taking.
+- How much you could take from your pension every year or which pensions you might want to defer taking.
 Bear in mind that your pension(s) have to last throughout your retirement.
-If you take more money out in the early years, you may run out of money later on.
+If you take more money out in the early years, you might run out of money later on.

 - The likely monthly income if you were to buy an annuity.
 You don’t have to buy an annuity, but it’s useful to know how much you could get from one so you can compare it with other ways of taking money from your pension.
 You can find personalised annuity quotes using our Annuity comparison tool.

 - The maximum tax-free cash you can take from your pension pot if you choose certain options.
 Find out the options for taking money from your pension pot in our guide Options for using your pension pot.